MobilePhoneESSnetBigData/Technical_documents/README.md

 Four new pilot projects will be carried out, resulting in experimental statistics.
 They concern (1) use of financial transactions data, (2) use of remotely sensed data (e.g., satellite images, in-situ measurements, etc.), (3) use of mobile network operator data and (4) use of innovative sources and methods for tourism statistics.

-The main results of the project are presented here: https://webgate.ec.europa.eu/fpfis/mwikis/essnetbigdata/index.php/GitHub
+A link to other github repositories with the results of the project is: https://webgate.ec.europa.eu/fpfis/mwikis/essnetbigdata/index.php/GitHub

 ## WPI Mobile Networks Data